liftbridge-io/liftbridge/documentation/client_implementation.md

 `Publish` involves constructing a `Message` protobuf, determining the partition to publish to, and then making the publish request to the server using the [resilient RPC method](#rpcs) described above.
-The Go implementation of this is shown below, including two helper functions, `partition`, which determines the partition ID to publish the message to, and `publish`, which performs the actual RPC.
+The Go implementation of this is shown below, including a `partition` helper function which determines the partition ID to publish the message to.

 ```go
 // Publish publishes a new message to the Liftbridge stream.
 The partition that